bartman/nixos-config/README.md

-some random notes below.  probably all wrong and outdated.  need to review and cleanup.
+Some random notes below.
+Probably all wrong and outdated.
+Need to review and cleanup.

+This config can be used to rebuild my system.
+You may want to replace "bart" with your name.

+Note that some config files may reference `~/etc/` where I keep my custom configs, not yet ported to home-manager.

 ## deploy config